ildarkamaev/CSS-Dry/README.md

 ## WTF is this?

-Inspired by Kevin Powell's video Keeping it dry](https://youtu.be/0px6YH-cauQ)I decided to built a simple web-page that uses as less repetitive CSS as possible using SASS.
+Inspired by Kevin Powell's video [Keeping it dry](https://youtu.be/0px6YH-cauQ) I decided to built a simple web-page that uses as less repetitive CSS as possible using SASS.
 DRY or [Don't repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) is a programming principle aiming to avoid and/or reduce repetition in code.